VIPL-Audio-Visual-Speech-Understanding/SBL_For_Multilingual_Lip_Reading/README.md

 cd VSR_visual_frontend_pretraining_on_LRW_LRW1000_classify
 python train.py
 ```
-In SBL_MLR, for training stage, we suggest the following three stages:
+In SBL_MLR (SBL_Multilingual_Lip_reading), for training stage, we suggest the following three stages:
 * Stage 1: For accelerating the training speed, in the stage 1, we pretrained the encoder part
 (including the visual-frontend and the transformer encoder) by a 1500 classes classifying task.
 ```